 On the island of Bermuda, it’s a tradition to celebrate Easter by going out with your family and flying a kite.

 Kite flying is a tradition in tribute to Christ’s crucifixion.
-The kite is in the shape of a cross, and as it flies toward heaven, the prayers of the kite flyer rise to heaven.
+The kite is in the shape of a cross, and as it flies toward heaven with colorful ribbons, the prayers of the kite flyer rise to heaven.

 What an excellent way to celebrate this beautiful time!
 You can also try your hand at making homemade kites as a new Easter tradition.